StevenBlack/vocab/readme.md

 while; so did the Peace Corps.

+### Essentialism
+Cognitive bias: the view that every entity has a set of attributes that are necessary to its identity and function.

 ### etagere
 One of those pieces of furniture (often referred to by pompous antiques dealers and interior decorators) that you feel too embarrassed to admit you've never